privacysandbox/protected-auction-services-docs/monitoring_protected_audience_api_services.md

 In OpenTelemetry, metrics are recorded through [instruments](https://opentelemetry.io/docs/specs/otel/metrics/api/#instrument).
 We support three types of metric instruments for collection.

-#### Counter
+#### UpDownCounter

-A counter ([OTel reference](https://opentelemetry.io/docs/specs/otel/metrics/api/#counter)) sums the values it receives.
+A UpDownCounter ([OTel reference](https://opentelemetry.io/docs/specs/otel/metrics/api/#updowncounter)) sums the values it receives.
 For example, a counter may count the total number of bytes received, or total number of milliseconds taken for computation.
 These are aggregatable quantities, and the counter aggregates them.
 Counters can be used for noised and non-noised metrics.

 #### Histogram